-Before joining AMES in 2019, I taught courses on China at Boston University as a Visiting Assistant Professor and conducted research for my first book at Harvard University’s libraries.
-My first book, tentatively titled Origin Narratives: Hagiographic Literature and Religious Practice in Late Ming Book Culture, examines a subgenre of commercially-published books celebrating the lives of heroes, gods, and immortals.
+Before joining AMES in 2019, I received my PhD from Columbia University in New York City (2018) and taught courses on China at Boston University as a Visiting Assistant Professor.
+My first book, Origin Narratives: Hagiographic Literature and Religious Practice in Late Ming China, examines a subgenre of commercially-published books celebrating the lives of heroes, gods, and immortals.
 Through the prism of these books, I explore the role that commercial publishing played in reshaping the reverence of cultural icons, while raising questions about our understanding of book consumption and the concept of literature in late-imperial China.
-I am also working on a second book project on the conceptualization of death and the afterlife in premodern China.
-The main focus of this project is King Yama of Hell, a central figure in religio-cultural practices surrounding death and a recurring trope in late-imperial literature and drama.

 I teach undergraduate and graduate classes on Chinese history, literature, and religion, as well as Classical Chinese.